jamesdemon923/jamesdemon923.github.io/_pages/about.md

 My aim is to generate physically accurate 3D & 4D assets with scene awareness to help machines understand the world.
 I have been exploring the following research directions:

 - Inverse Rendering
-- 3D & 4D Generative Models
+- Generative Models
+- Physics Simulation

 Outside of work, I love traveling, NBA, and F1.